 Always remember: When the behaviors go, the results they produced go with them

 No goal (especially weight loss) is accomplished overnight.

 Repetition and/or consistency are key to forming habits.

 So if a behavior is not enjoyed, it will likely not be sustained long enough to form a habit.

 Successful, long-term weight loss is about developing AND strengthening healthy habits!

 As desirable as losing weight quickly is, we need to shift our minds towards a different way of thinking.

 This is done by first, understanding the harm in losing fat quickly (such as with fad/crash diets) and the benefits of losing fat slowly (through developing healthy habits).

-Losing weight at a rate of 1% of body weight per week is a great general guideline to follow, to ensure you are safely and effectively losing weight.
+Losing weight at a rate of 1% of body weight per week is a great general guideline to follow.
+This ensures that you are safely and effectively losing weight.

-Shifting our mindsets towards a realistic and appropriate time-frame of weight loss and developing healthy habits for long-term sustainability are two important keys to successful weight loss and/or weight loss maintenance.
+- Shifting our mindsets towards a realistic and appropriate time-frame of weight loss

 When setting up a weight loss plan, we really must learn to be more cautious of letting our innate desire to “speed up the process” cause us to schedule unrealistic weekly weight loss goals.